Ways Nonprofits Can Use Volunteers For Content Creation

 It’s always good to plan ahead with your content strategy.
 Having a content calendar that lines up your topics with your big rocks like events, registration periods, donor campaigns, etc will be helpful.
 That will all come with your strategy.

 The quickest way to burn out your volunteers is to ask for things right away.
 You know they’re busy and have their own work and obligations.
 By giving them ample time to create the content will ensure you get higher quality work.
-It also increases the liklihood they’ll keep supporting you in this role.
+It also increases the likelihood they’ll keep supporting you in this role.

 A realistic timeline can vary.
 Start by asking them what their situation is.
 It will probably mean having a variety of timelines based off of the individual volunteers.
 Because you’re working off of their schedule, the sooner you can identify what that is the easier you can manage the project.